Back to Hassan

 Halebelagola

-We were back to the Jain basadi.
+We returned to the Jain basadi.
 The priest had left after performing morning prayers, but caretaker was available.

 According to him, Cholas built this basadi.
 It was later renovated by Mysore rulers.